OG-Testing-user/ogcraft-site/docs/Info/FAQ.md

 There are two types of ranks on the server:

-### 💸 Paid Ranks
-These are monthly subscription ranks that come with extra perks like kits, cosmetic commands, and more.
-All proceeds from paid ranks go directly toward covering server operating costs — all of our staff members are volunteers.

-👉 View and purchase ranks through our [store](https://store.ogcraft.org)

 ### ⏱️ Playtime Ranks
 These ranks are earned simply by playing on the server!
 As your (non-AFK) playtime increases, you’ll automatically unlock new ranks with kits, permissions, and useful commands.

 - Check your playtime with: `/ar time`
 - See your progress toward the next rank with: `/ar check`

+### 💸 Paid Ranks
+These are monthly subscription ranks that come with extra perks like kits, cosmetic commands, and more.
+All proceeds from paid ranks go directly toward covering server operating costs, all of our staff members are volunteers.

+👉 View and purchase ranks through our [store](https://store.ogcraft.org)

 ---